 - Under 'Choose when updates are installed' choose 'Semi-Annual Channel' from the dropdown menu.

-- Changing this setting from the 'Semi-Annual Channel (Targeted)' to 'Semi-Annual Channel', previously known as 'Current Branch for Business', typically defers feature updates like the Spring Creators Update for about four months.
+- Changing this setting from the 'Semi-Annual Channel (Targeted)' to 'Semi-Annual Channel', previously known as 'Current Branch for Business', typically defers feature updates like the April 2018 Update for about four months.

 - To delay the update for longer than four months, click the dropdown menu under the text 'A feature update includes new capabilities and improvements'.